zbohm/lirisi/README.md

 ### Install

 First install [Go](https://golang.org/dl/) if you do not have it in the OS.
-Install the application with the command:
+Then, install the library with the command:

 ```
-go get github.com/zbohm/lirisi
+$ go get github.com/zbohm/lirisi
 ```